vuqarrhm/vuqarrhm/README.md

-# 👋 Salam!
-Mən Vuqar
+# 👋  Hello!
+I'm Vuqar

 I'm an Android developer with a passion for Kotlin.
 I work with Jetpack Compose, MVVM architecture, and modern Android technologies.